 The study reveals about 1 in 5 British people consume hazardous amounts of booze.

-Alcohol-related liver disease has 3 primary phases, fatty liver, alcohol-related hepatitis and then cirrhosis when the liver organ is so dramatically damaged that it becomes fatal.
-An individual with alcohol-related cirrhosis who does not quit drinking alcohol has an under FIFTY percent odds of living longer than 5 yrs.
+Alcohol-related liver disease has three primary phases, fatty liver, alcohol-related hepatitis, and then cirrhosis, when the liver organ is so dramatically damaged that it becomes fatal.
+An individual with alcohol-related cirrhosis who does not quit drinking alcohol has under FIFTY percent odds of living longer than 5 yrs.

-Increased prices in bars and clubs, triggered by increasing business tariffs, alcohol duty, and other taxes, is also believed to be feeding household alcohol consumption problem.
+Increased prices in bars and clubs, triggered by increasing business tariffs, alcohol duty, and other taxes, are also believed to be feeding household alcohol consumption problems.

-Alcohol abuse is currently costing the British health services a quoted ₤3.5 billion a year and is the greatest cause of death, ill-health, and invalidity amongst 16 to 50-year-olds in the United Kingdom.
+Alcohol abuse is currently costing the British health services a quoted ₤3.5 billion a year and is the most significant cause of death, ill-health, and invalidity amongst 16 to 50-year-olds in the United Kingdom.